 And your gates Praise.

 b.
 Instead of bronze I will bring gold: God will take what was old – and perhaps functional, but not full of glory – and replace it with far better things.
-More than a miracle than turning bronze to gold is turning magistrates to righteousness!
+More of a miracle than turning bronze to gold is turning magistrates to righteousness.

 i.
 The ultimate fulfillment of these things waits because the Millennial Kingdom is not yet here.
 But the King of that Kingdom is here and wants to do some of that work on a different level.
 For example, a home can see a beautiful transformation right now.
 It can be said of a Christian home, violence shall no longer be heard in your home, neither wasting nor destruction within your walls; but you shall call your walls Salvation and your doors Praise.